LE-banner-main

 • Land Navigation

-Upon completion of the academies the cadet will then spend 16 weeks of field training with a primary and a secondary Field Training Officer.
+Upon completion of the academies, the cadet will spend 16 weeks of field training with a primary and a secondary Field Training Warden.

 Examples of duties and responsibilities